graemeleehickey/joineRML/README.md

 models of time-to-event data and multivariate longitudinal data.
-The model fitted in joineRML is an extension of the Wulfsohn and Tsiatis (1997) and Henderson et al. (2000) models, which is comprised of
-\((K+1)\)-sub-models: a Cox proportional hazards regression model (Cox, 1972) and a \(K\)-variate linear mixed-effects model - a direct extension of the Laird and Ware (1982) regression model.
+The model fitted in joineRML is an extension of the Wulfsohn and Tsiatis (1997) and Henderson et al. (2000) models, which is comprised of (*K*+1)-sub-models: a Cox proportional hazards regression model (Cox, 1972) and a *K*-variate linear mixed-effects model - a direct extension of the Laird and Ware (1982) regression model.
 The model is fitted using a Monte Carlo Expectation-Maximization (MCEM) algorithm, which closely follows the methodology presented by Lin et al. (2002).

 ## Why use joineRML?